HarryYoo03/SA-Circuit/README.md

     print("\nTime-profile of C_a (first few rows):")
     print(profile.head())

+For full experimental datasets and sample CSV structures,
+please refer to the official OSF Appendix files included in the Doi

 Yoo, Harry.
 (2025).
 The S.A Circuit — Unified Law of Compassion and Integrative Science.